rust-lang/bors/docs/development.md

 After that, you should commit the changes to the `.sqlx` directory.

+## Updating commands
+When modifying commands, make sure to update both:

+1. The `BorsCommand` enum in `src/bors/command/mod.rs`
+2. The help page in `templates/help.html`

 ## Logs in tests
 By default, logs are disabled in tests.
 To enable them, add `#[traced_test]` on top of the test function.